CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost_coredump_v2.rst

 The vmware:vmhost_coredump test is used to verify a centralized network server location is configured to collect ESXi host core dumps.

+The vmhost_coredump_object element is used by a vmhost_coredump_test to define the vmhost name and connection string, and the the filter used for evaluation.

+The vmhost_coredump_state element holds information regarding the ip of the network server location configured to collect the vmhost core dumps.

 Technical Details
 -----------------